doriszd/numpy-random_new/README.md

 # About Numpy

 NumPy (Numerical Python) is a linear algebra library in Python.
-It is a very important library on which almost every data science or machine learning Python packages such as SciPy (Scientific Python), Mat−plotlib (plotting library), Scikit-learn, etc depends on to a reasonable extent.
+It is a very important library on which almost every data science or machine learning Python packages such as SciPy (Scientific Python), Matplotlib (plotting library), Scikit-learn, etc depends on to a reasonable extent.
 NumPy is very useful for performing mathematical and logical operations on Arrays.
 It provides an abundance of useful features for operations on n-arrays and matrices in Python.

+The focus of this project is to focus on pseudorandom numbers as they are a sample of numbers that look close to true random numbers but are generated using some deterministic process.
+As computers can not produce random numbers itself, they need packages and algorithms that would deal with it.
+Numpy.random package is one of the libraries in Python that generates pseudorandom data.

+Within the package there are many different functions and distributions.
+You can find more information about numpy.random package and its features here: https://docs.scipy.org/doc/numpy-1.15.0/reference/routines.random.html#

+Some of more important attributes of an ndarray object:

+- ndarray.ndim
+This function returns the number of axes or dimensions of the array.
+- ndarray.shape
+This function returns the dimensions of the array
+- ndarray.size
+This function shows the total number of elements in the array
+- ndarray.dtype
+This function describes the type of elements in the array.
+It tells us if the element is for example integer or float.
+- ndarray.itemsize
+This function shows the size in bytes of each element of the array.

+Numpy.random package consists of 4 parts:

+1. Simple random data
+2. Permutations
+3. Distributions
+4. Random generator

 # About Assignment